victor-radermecker/INF581-2048-RL/readme.md

 The corresponding weights and training plots will be save in the /checkpoints directory.
 You can then load these weights to evaluate the agent.

 In order to evaluate an agent, you just have to run eval.py, the same way than for the training.
-You must parametrize the agent in the section "EVAL PARAMETERS" of the code.
+You must parametrize the agent in the section `EVAL PARAMETERS` of the code.
 You then execute the script using :

 ```bash